 We aim to share our work widely to encourage learning and stimulate debate on working equine welfare.
 We list our peer reviewed published papers with links to summaries or full texts wherever possible.
 A listing of our oral presentations at scientific conferences since 2012 is also provided.

-This manual offers insights and practical advice to help understand animal welfare issues that affect horses, donkeys and mules working in developing countries.
+This book offers insights and practical advice on how to provide effective healthcare for working equids in developing countries.